IT-Service/PowerShellModule.Tests/README.md

 > gulpfile.js
 > package.json

-The DSC Resource Common Meta Tests contains tests for validating that any markdown files in a DSC Resource meet the standard markdown guidelines.
+The Meta Tests contains tests for validating that any markdown files in a PowerShell module meet the standard markdown guidelines.

 These tests use NPM to download Gulp, which then uses a Gulp file to ensure that the markdown files are correct.